Joy Kaye Siler

 What’s the best career advice you’ve ever received?

-Probably allowing yourself to stretch beyond job description, and to not discourage yourself if there's something that you don't know how to do yet.
-Mostly because someone is going to extend a job to you, and it sounds really intimidating for the long list of skills that they have on that job description, but the whole point is to bring someone on board, and you already get a period of orientation.
+Allow yourself to stretch beyond a job description, and don't discourage yourself if there's something that you don't know how to do yet.
+Likely someone is going to extend a job to you, and it sounds really intimidating for the long list of skills that they have on that job description, but the whole point is to bring someone on board to bring new ideas, and you already get a period of orientation.
 They're going to help you learn the job as well.
-There's going to be aspects where you may be a little bit weaker, but that's okay.
-It's better to take a job where you feel like you can grow as well, because if you checked every single box, then it's not going to be a learning experience for you.
-You're not going to really, truly gain another skill or experience that may really help you.
-Diversifying what you do can also be a really great strength, because if you take those almost far-stretched ideas, like okay, this sounds like a really cool experience, but would it really work, just going for it sometimes and actually just throwing yourself into it and seeing what kind of comes up on the other end can actually be a really good experience and give you extra skills that would surprise you later on.
+There are going to be aspects where you may be a little bit weaker, but that's okay.
+It's better to take a job where you feel like you can grow as well, because if you check every single box, then it's not going to be a learning experience for you.
+You're not going to really, truly gain another skill or experience that may help you.
+Diversifying what you do can also be a really great strength, because if you take those almost far-stretched ideas--like okay, this sounds like a really cool experience, but would it really work?--just throwing yourself into it and seeing what comes up on the other end can actually be a great experience and give you extra skills that would surprise you later on.

 What are the biggest challenges or opportunities in your field right now?